Falmouth, Jamaica Travel Guide | History, River, Lagoon, Cruise Port & Coast

 Falmouth, Jamaica

-A town with layers
+A destination with layers

-Why Falmouth stands out
+Why Falmouth feels different

-Good reasons to spend time here
+Why people spend time here

 History and cultural character